Vegan 3 Bean Chili

 - Simmer lightly until the carrots are tender, approximately 15-20 minutes.

-- Serve right away with optional toppings like green onion, vegan sour cream, avocado, cilantro or crushed tortilla chips.
+- Season with salt and pepper, if needed, and serve right away with optional toppings like green onion, vegan sour cream, avocado, cilantro or crushed tortilla chips.

-- Store any leftovers in the fridge for up to 5 days or freezer for up to 3 months.
+Store any leftovers in the fridge for up to 5 days or freezer for up to 6 months.

 For beans, choose from chickpeas, fava beans, white kidney beans, black beans, pinto beans, lima beans, black-eye peas or kidney beans.

 For spicy chili, add up to 1 tsp red pepper flakes or cayenne pepper.